 It was a relief to realize that I wasn’t going insane, but I also remember crying (and I rarely cry) because I now realized that I had developed a serious condition.
 An eating disorder.
 I knew that I had little chance of solving this problem on my own.

 Especially at that point – time has since passed.
-I am now accustomed to having ARFID.
-Since I am accustomed to it, and since I did Intensive Outpatient treatment, I deal with the problem a lot more effectively.
+I am now used to having ARFID.
+Since I am used to it, and since I did Intensive Outpatient treatment, I deal with the problem a lot more effectively.

 But two years ago?
 I had no frame of reference.
 I simply stopped eating for a couple of months and lost a massive amount of weight.